eckz/bevy_flair/README.md

 - Support for [`@media`] queries.
   - The following properties are supported: `prefers-color-scheme`, `width`, `height`, `resolution`, `aspect-ratio`.
 - Support for [`@layer`].
+- Inline css properties.
+- Support for `::before` and `::after` elements.
+  - This is an opt-in feature, you need to add [`PseudoElementsSupport`] to the element that you are targeting.
 - Different stylesheets per subtree.
 With the use of a different [`NodeStyleSheet`] per subtree.
 It's even possible to not apply any style for a given subtree.
 - Supports for custom properties.
 (Example TBA)
 - Supports for custom parsing.
 (Example TBA)